 5. Take the dough out of the bowl and knead it a bit to form a ball.

-These photos actually show my second favorite no cook playdough recipe.
-Like the recipe above, it was soft and pliable, allowing Maia and Daphne to use it to make pretend food and other fun things.
+These photos show the no cook playdough being used by the kiddos.
+It is soft and pliable, allowing Maia and Daphne to use it to make pretend food and other fun things.
 Here they are cooking crepes and eggs over their makeshift stove.

 And Maia used the playdough to “write” us a sweet message.